microsoft/genaiscript/docs/src/content/docs/blog/search-transform-genai.md

 ---
-title: "Search and Transform"
+title: Search and Transform
 date: 2024-09-24
 authors: genaiscript
-tags: ["genai", "scripting", "automation"]
+tags: search, transform, automation, scripting, productivity
 canonical_url: https://microsoft.github.io/genaiscript/blog/search-transform-genai
+description: Explore how GenAIScript automates the search and transformation of patterns across multiple files, enhancing efficiency in development tasks.

 ---

 Have you ever found yourself in a situation where you need to search through multiple files in your project, find a specific pattern, and then apply a transformation to it?
 It can be a tedious task, but fear not!
 In this blog post, I'll walk you through a GenAIScript that does just that, automating the process and saving you time. 🕒💡